allegroai/clearml-docs/docs/getting_started/mlops/mlops_second_steps.md

 ## Building Tasks
 ### Dataset Creation

-Let's assume we have some code that extracts data from a production database into a local folder.
+Let's assume you have some code that extracts data from a production database into a local folder.
-Our goal is to create an immutable copy of the data to be used by further steps:
+Your goal is to create an immutable copy of the data to be used by further steps:

 ```bash
 clearml-data create --project data --name dataset
 clearml-data sync --folder ./from_production
 ```

-We could also add a tag `latest` to the Dataset, marking it as the latest version.
+You can add a tag `latest` to the Dataset, marking it as the latest version.

 ### Preprocessing Data
 The second step is to preprocess the data.
-First we need to access it, then we want to modify it, and lastly we want to create a new version of the data.
+First access the data, then modify it, and lastly create a new version of the data.

 ```python
 # create a task for the data processing part